 Run it the same way every time.
 The brain learns the sequence and starts doing some of the work for you.

-Step 1: Stop moving
+Step 1: Stop moving (delay), 0 to 5 seconds

 The moment you feel an urge: freeze.
 Don't take another step.
 Don't reach for your phone.
 Don't start walking faster.

-Step 3: Five short pelvic floor squeezes
+Step 3: Five gentle pelvic floor squeezes (technique), 10 to 25 seconds

 Same muscles you'd use to stop a stream of urine mid-flow.
 Five short, gentle squeezes, about one second each, with a one-second rest between.